princepoirier/capstone-weather/module-d.md

       </ul>
       ```

-   1. Remove the `active` class value from the "C" button, as it will be set dynamically:
+Remove the `active` class value from the "C" button, as it will be set dynamically:

       ```html
       <li><button class="btn" id="setC"><abbr title="Degrees celsius">C</abbr></button></li>
       ```

+**Step 14: Write document.querySelector for modified elements**<br />
-1. In `js/script.js`, write a `document.querySelector()` for each of the modified elements, storing each reference as a variable:
+In `js/script.js`, write a `document.querySelector()` for each of the modified elements, storing each reference as a variable:

    ```javascript
    let setC = document.querySelector(`#setC`)
    let setF = document.querySelector(`#setF`)